dfrencham/vscode-chutzpahrunner/README.md

 ## Usage

 1. Right click a .js file in the explorer
+1. Select:
-1. Select "Run Chutzpah" to run in headless mode; or
+   - "Run Chutzpah" to run in headless mode; or
-1. Select "Run Chutzpah in browser" to run in Chrome for debugging
+   - "Run Chutzpah in browser" to run in Chrome for debugging; or
+   - "Run Chutzpah with coverage" to run in Chrome with code coverage

 ## Configuration Options